 Let’s get started with Installing StoreWALL.
-To help you better understand how StoreWALL works and how it can fit into your home or business, we have designed a simple step by step guide.
+To help you better understand how StoreWALL works and how it can fit into your home or business, we have designed a detailed step-by-step guide.

 Step 1 – Your Room

 The first thing you need to do is review the room with the problem and clean it up.
-This can involve taking everything out, grouping it, throwing the unnecessary things away and then reviewing where you want things placed.
-After the clean up is done, take a step back and review you room to decide which wall you will use to install your StoreWALL slatwalls.
-Hopefully the clean up will have given you extra space (including wall space) for your important items.
+This can involve taking everything out, grouping it, moving the unnecessary things on, and then reviewing where you want things placed.
+After the cleanup is done, take a step back and review your room to decide which wall you will use to install your StoreWALL garage slat walls.
+Hopefully, the cleanup will have given you extra space (including wall space) for your important items.

 Step 2 – Wall Size

 Once you have decided which wall you will install the StoreWALL slatwall system on, you will need to measure it up.
-You will need calculate the total area covered in square meters.
-Using a measuring tape, measure the length and height of the wall you want covered.
+You will need to calculate the total area covered in square meters.
+Using a measuring tape, measure the length and height of the wall you want to be covered.

 Step 3 – StoreWALL Panels